openimis/openimis_docs/web_app_vb_user_manual.rst

 User Control Page
 """""""""""""""""

 The ``User Control Page`` is the central point for all user administration.
 By having access to this page, it is possible to add, edit, delete and search users.
-The page is divided into four panels (:ref:`image52`).
+The page is divided into four panels (:ref:`Image 52<image52>`).

   A. Search Panel